Your Essential Home Clear-Out Guide

 - Make sure you have enough time

-Being left with a half-tidy house is an annoyance that can be avoided by selecting a date where you’re sure to have enough time to complete the job.
+Being left with a half-tidy house is an annoyance that can be avoided by selecting a date when you’re sure to have enough time to complete the job.

 - Get together the right equipment

-Bin bags will be your new best friend.
-As will cardboard boxes, packing tape and marker pens.
+Bin bags will be your new best friend, and so cardboard boxes, packing tape and marker pens.